Uyouii/MIT_6.824_Spring2020/note/Raft.md

 the mechanisms described so far are not quite sufficient to ensure that each state machine executes exactly the same commands in the same order.
 For example, a follower might be unavailable while the leader commits several log entries, then it could be elected leader and overwrite these entries with new ones; as a result, different state machines might execute different command sequences.

 This section completes the Raft algorithm by adding a restriction on which servers may be elected leader.
 The restriction ensures that the leader for any given term contains all of the entries committed in previous terms.
-Given the election restriction, we then make the rules for commit- ment more precise.
-Finally, we present a proof sketch for the Leader Completeness Property and show how it leads to correct behavior of the replicated state machine.
+Given the election restriction, we then make the rules for commitment more precise.
+Finally, we present a proof sketch for the ***Leader Completeness Property*** and show how it leads to correct behavior of the replicated state machine.

-### 5.4.1 Election restriction
+#### 5.4.1 Election restriction

 In any leader-based consensus algorithm, the leader must eventually store all of the committed log entries.